aouriarte/aouriarte/README.md

 * 🤝  I'm open to collaborating on web applications.
 * ⚡  Also I'm Graphic Designer! 🎨

-📚 Currently, I'm studying for a bachelor's degree in computer science at [CIBERTEC]. <br/>
+📚 Currently, I'm studying for a bachelor's degree in computer science at CIBERTEC. <br/>
 📚 And I graduated of [HENRY](https://www.soyhenry.com).
 A bootcamp of +800 hours.

 ## 🖥️ My Tech Stack